-- power and water should be provided to the proposed picnic shelter - a people/pet drinking fountain should be installed just north of the pedestrian bridge - water for irrigation purposes should be provided to the southern portion of the park - ✓ irrigation should be provided to grassy areas that are to be maintained as Level 3 'Moderate' - ✓ potable water is not required for irrigation. - a water source (hose bib) should be provided near the play environment for health reasons and maintenance purposes. - a permanent washroom should be installed where the current temporary port-a-potty is. - electrical supply for low level lighting should be provided to locations identified on a VR approved lighting plan unless solar power is used
+- irrigation should be provided to grassy areas that are to be maintained as Level 3 'Moderate' - ✓ potable water is not required for irrigation - a water source (hose bib) should be provided near the play environment for health reasons and maintenance purposes. - a permanent washroom should be installed where the current temporary port-a-potty is. - electrical supply for low level lighting should be provided to locations identified on a VR approved lighting plan unless solar power is used